List of unproduced films based on DC Comics imprints: 100 Bullets film

-SciFiNow reported The Wall Street Journal's release of information regarding upcoming Warner Brothers films based on DC Comics properties during 2014.
+The Wall Street Journal reported information regarding upcoming Warner Brothers films based on DC Comics properties during 2014.
 The films that were revealed to be in development included the much anticipated Justice League film; Shazam!, Fables, and 100 Bullets were among the other films listed, and are currently in varying stages of production.
 A film adaptation was revealed to be in development, produced by Tom Hardy with the option for him to star in the film.
 It was to be written by Chris Borrelli and distributed by New Line Cinema.

 The Sandman film

 Throughout the late 1990s, a film adaptation of The Sandman was periodically planned by Warner Bros., parent company of DC Comics.
 Roger Avary was originally attached to direct after the success of Pulp Fiction, collaborating with Pirates of the Caribbean screenwriters Ted Elliott and Terry Rossio in 1996 on a revision of their first script draft, which merged the "Preludes and Nocturnes" storyline with that of "The Doll's House".
-Avary intended the film to be in part visually inspired by animator Jan Švankmajer's work.
+Avary intended the film to be, in part, visually inspired by animator Jan Švankmajer's work.
 Avary was fired after disagreements over the creative direction with executive producer Jon Peters, best known for Batman and Superman Lives.
 It was due to their meeting on the Sandman film project that Avary and Gaiman collaborated one year later on the script for Beowulf.
 The project carried on through several more writers and scripts.
 A later draft by William Farmer, reviewed at Ain't It Cool News, was met with scorn from fans.
 Gaiman called the last screenplay that Warner Bros. would send him "not only the worst Sandman script I've ever seen, but quite easily the worst script I've ever read".
 Gaiman has said that his dissatisfaction with how his characters were being treated had dissuaded him from writing any more stories involving the Endless, although he has since written Endless Nights.